Best Coffee Grinder for French Press

 Most find that a medium to dark roast works better than lighter roasts.
 The reasons for this are that the oils in the coffee beans have been allowed to release (a medium approaching dark roast starts to release coffee bean oils).

 However, too dark of a roast can cause the coffee bean oil to Turn.
-What I mean by Turn is that it gets overcooked and can become rancid.
+What we mean by Turn is that it gets overcooked and can become rancid.

 You might be wondering: